ldiebold/vuetiful/docs/advanced/vuex-orm/index.md

 Now let's get to work.
 Watch the video below, level up and keep at it!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pTgp2y58iV8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Relationships: One To One Polymorphic (explanation)

+Things can start to feel a little complicated when **polymorphism** is introduced into the mix.

+But like most things, when you take it **one step at a time**, it's really quite simple at its core!

+So let's explore the **one to one polymorphic relationship** and remember...

+*Use that pause button!*

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BbaFw7CjJZE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Relationships: One To One Polymorphic

+I have good news...

+You're ready to explore **one to one polymorphic relationships** in vuex-orm!!!

+(this is the part where you cheer with excitement) :tada:

+So grab a coffee, crack your fingers and let's **dive. right. in!**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sWo4df-jNlw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>